structurizr/structurizr.github.io/commands/06-push/index.md

 - -passphrase: The passphrase to use (optional; only required if client-side encryption enabled on the workspace)
 - -merge: Whether to merge layout information from the remote workspace (optional; defaults to `true`)
 - -archive: Whether to store the previous version of the remote workspace (optional; default to `true`)

+## Notes

+You will need to use `-merge false` when pushing a workspace to a branch that doesn't exist on your Structurizr server.

 ## Examples